fpelosi/portfolio/_posts/2024-10-08-stop-confusing-extraction-with-collaboration.md

 Healthy collaboration respects personal boundaries.
 Whether it’s about work hours, workloads, or emotional support, open discussions about boundaries ensure that no one feels overworked or taken advantage of.

-_Actionable Tip_: Establish norms around after-hours communication and ensure everyone respects one another’s boundaries.
+_Actionable Tip_: Cultivate a culture where employees communicate their needs and set limits without fear of repercussions.
+For instance, establish norms around after-hours communication and ensure everyone respects one another’s boundaries.

 # Redefining Collaboration